Hair loss diagnosis and hair loss analysis: what to expect at your first hair restoration medical exam

 Before recommending the best hair restoration procedure for you, your doctor will examine your scalp to determine the cause of your hair loss.
 Most people seeking hair restoration in the U.S. are among the 80 million men and women who have male and female pattern hair loss, a condition that is simple to diagnose and easy to treat.

-If the exam shows your hair loss comes from anything other than male or female pattern baldness, the doctor will seek out the cause through various tests.
+If the hair loss diagnosis or hair loss analysis shows your hair loss comes from anything other than male or female pattern baldness, the doctor will seek out the cause through various tests.
 In some cases, you may have an underlying condition that needs to be treated before you can begin hair restoration.
-Here are some of the tests you can expect your doctor to perform at your first visit if you hair loss is not due to pattern baldness.
+Here are some of the hair loss diagnosis or hair loss analysis tests you can expect your doctor to perform at your first visit if you hair loss is not due to pattern baldness.

 Doctors use a hair pull on nearly every patient who complains of unexplained hair loss.
 It helps them determine if there are any abnormalities in your hair growth cycle.
 During the hair pull, about 25 to 50 hairs are taken from your scalp during a series of gentle hair pulls.
 Normally, with each hair pull, only a few will come out.
 However, when more than a few come out at a time, there is a possibility of abnormal hair growth cycling.
 Once the hairs are removed, the ends may be examined under a microscope to determine the condition of the hair shaft and the bulb (the end of the hair shaft extracted from the hair follicle).